 La Marzocco is keen on supporting artists – such as George Bates, Jon Contino, etc. – or initiatives that promote art, and photography (such as Origin by Jakob de Boer) and currently sponsors a promising young athlete who works as a barista near the factory, Andrea Bolognesi.
 La Marzocco, moreover, is a member of and supports the cultural activities promoted by Museimpresa and Museo del Design della Toscana.

 La Marzocco is an equal opportunity employer that is active in promoting the growth and satisfaction of its employees through a curricula aimed at core, role and/or personal training.

 The La Marzocco factory in Scaperia, Italy, generates electrical power by converting solar radiation into direct current electricity, producing 100% of its electrical needs – up to 233 kW.
-The program is monitored daily by an Energy Brain allowing for the company to begin to gather exact data on its carbon footprint.
+The program at the factory is monitored daily by an Energy Brain allowing for the company to begin to gather exact data on its carbon footprint.

 La Marzocco aims to design machines that will lead to a minimal impact on the environment.
 Where possible, sustainable materials, components and packaging are used so that machines and/or packaging can be recycled.
-La Marzocco, additionally, adheres to a waste tracking system for those materials not subject to recycling.
+At the factory, La Marzocco adheres to a waste tracking system for those materials not subject to recycling.
 In New Zealand, La Marzocco ensures that all waste is appropriately sorted for recycling.

 La Marzocco believes in saving energy.
 The boilers on every machine model are fully equipped with insulated boilers, increasing energy efficiency by 20%.